Enjoying our puzzle hints?

 Yellow group: ATOMIC STRUCTURE TERMS

-These are all terms used to describe the components and organization of atoms, including electrons, the nucleus, and the paths they follow.
+These are all terms used to describe the structure of atoms, including the tiny particles that make them up and the paths they follow.

 Green group: PARTS OF A SHERLOCK HOLMES COSTUME

-These are all items commonly associated with the character of Sherlock Holmes, including his iconic hat and trusty pipe.
+These are all items that are commonly associated with the costume of Sherlock Holmes, a famous fictional detective created by Sir Arthur Conan Doyle.

 Blue group: THINGS TO FLIP

-These are all objects or actions that can be flipped or turned over, including a coin, a light switch, and a pancake.
+These are all things that can be flipped or turned over, either physically or metaphorically, including a coin, a light switch, a pancake, and a rude gesture.

 Purple group: STARTING WITH SYNONYMS FOR "SLUSH"